Killing of Cecil the lion: Subsequent conservation measures

-Cecil effect
+"Cecil effect"

-The "Cecil effect" is a term used by some to express the belief that after the killing of Cecil, there was a reduction in the number of hunters coming to Zimbabwe and a subsequent increase in lion populations in certain areas.
+The "Cecil effect" is a term used by some to describe the fact that after the killing of Cecil, there was a significant reduction in the number of hunters coming to Zimbabwe and a subsequent increase in lion populations in certain areas.
 Byron du Preez, project leader at the Bubye Valley Conservancy, believes the effect does not exist, saying, "Hunters are not coming because there is a massive recession [in the U.S.]."
 Those who believe in the effect say hunters are staying away from Zimbabwe due to fear of negative publicity.
 About a month after Cecil was killed, when international uproar was at its peak, Zimbabwean hunting guide Quinn Swales was killed by a lion on a hunt.
-Some of his fellow guides speculated that he was afraid of shooting the animal out of fear of the possible backlash due to Cecil.
-According to guide Steve Taylor, "This guy was a really successful guide, and he died by a lion.
+Some of his fellow guides speculated that he was afraid of shooting the animal out of fear of possible backlash.
+According to guide Steve Taylor, "This guy was a really successful guide, and he [was killed] by a lion.
 And I think that's the Cecil Effect.
 Guides in Zimbabwe are petrified of having the world turn on them."

 Some attribute the Cecil effect as being responsible for an unsustainably high lion population in the Bubye Valley Conservancy, which negatively affects the conservancy's population of the park's wildlife such as antelopes, giraffes, cheetahs, rhinos, leopards, and painted dogs; and possibly requiring a lion cull of up to 200 felines.
 Others noted that 2015 was the driest summer on record, which kept grass low and made game animals easy targets for lions.